Discrete index transforms with Bessel and modified Bessel functions: Introduction and preliminary results

 Meanwhile, the modified Bessel function of the second kind obeys the estimate [3], p.
 219

 where $A > 0$ is an absolute constant.
 The Mellin-Barnes integral representation for the kernel in (1.1), (1.2) is established in [4].
 We have

-where $x >0, \tau \in \mathbb{R},\ 0 < \gamma < 1/2$ and $\Gamma(z)$ is Euler's gamma function (cf. [1], Ch.
-5).
+where $x >0, \tau \in \mathbb{R}$, $\Gamma(z)$ is the Euler gamma function (cf. [1], Ch.
+5), and the contour is the vertical straight line $s= \gamma + it,\ 0 < \gamma < 1/2,\ t \in \mathbb{R}$ in complex plane, separating the left-hand simple poles from the right-hand ones in the numerator of the integrand.
 In the meantime, applying the Stieltjes transform to both sides of (1.18) and changing the order of integration by Fubini's theorem via the estimate

 we find, employing Entries 8.4.2.5 and 8.4.23.5 in [2], Vol. III, the following integral representation of the modified Bessel function of the second kind (1.15)

 But since (cf. Entry 2.16.6.1 in [2], Vol. II)